 It's also possible to define what Unit the sensor should use, for example, °C for temperature sesnors.
 The Unit defined here will override the unit allocated in the custom devices page as well as the unit used in the device configuration script.
 This unit will be displaed for that sensor on all pages, including the Charts and Reports pages.

 You can also decrease the level of Precision used for each sensor input.
-If you want the senosr to display 1-decimal place, you should enter a value of "1".
-If you want to display 2-decimal places, you should enter "2".
-The maximum number of decimal places displayed will be limited by the settings in the device configuration or custom devices page.
+If you want the senosr to display 1-decimal place, enter a value of "1".
+If you want to display 2-decimal places, enter "2".
+The maximum number of decimal places displayed will be limited by the device configuration.

 Click the Save button after any changes.

 Labels allocated here with override the Description in the custom payload decoders page described in Section 6.4.4 - Creating Custom Payload Decoders.

 If the Node Admin role has been enabled in the User Access Control section, users will be able to send downlink commands to nodes that either adjust settings or control outputs.
 To send commands, first select which node you want to send the command to from the Node dropdown box.
 Then, from the Command box and pick from a list of pre-defined commands.
 These commands will vary depending on the Device Configuration selected in the Node Maintenance section and is generally different for every node.

 Some commands require a variable - like setting the transmit time - this can be done by entering a value in the Parameter field.

 The Profile selected in the Node Maintenance section will dictate when the node will receive the command.
 If Class A mode was used, the the node will receive the command very shortly after its next uplink.
 Most of the nodes used with Telemetry2U run in Class A to save power.
 If Class C mode was selected, the node would receive commands in around 5 seconds as it is awake all the time.
 To read more about this, please go to Section 7.2 on LoRaWAN Classes.